lunakittyyy/2011-Plus/README.md

 # 2011 Plus!
-2011 Plus! is an osu! skin focused on adapting the 2011 osu! skin into a usable modern skin.
+2011 Plus! is an osu! skin focused on adapting the 2011 osu! skin into a usable skin for more advanced maps.

 Changes from the original 2011 skin include, but nay not be limited to:
 - No hit 300s in osu!standard